The following article is an excerpt from "A Book of Bible Study"

 As impossible as it is in the natural world to open rivers on barren heights, and to cause lush trees to grow in a desert wilderness, we know that with our God nothing shall be impossible (Luke 1:37).
 And we have His faithful and true promise that He will indeed help us in our times of trouble.

-God's Promise of Help in Ezekiel 37
+God’s Promise Given in Ezekiel 37

 In Ezekiel 37, we find another of God’s many promises to help His people.
 In this passage the prophet recounts his experience in the Valley of the Dry Bones.
 Ezekiel was brought by the Spirit of the Lord into a valley where there were many bones scattered over the ground.
 The Lord led him back and forth among the bones, and then He asked him if the dry bones could live again.
 Ezekiel replied to the Lord that He alone knew whether the dry bones of these slain could be brought back to life again.